 Starting from Project Designer 1.25.0 and newer versions, it's possible to connect as many motion sensors as you have GPIO inputs available.

-Just remember that good practice is to rename the different PIRs, making it easier to distinguish them in when assigning them in Functions and Feedback.
-This is done in properties/name on the right hand side.
+Remember that good practice is to rename the different PIRs, making it easier to distinguish them in Project Designer when assigning them in Functions and Feedback.
+This is done in properties/name on the right-hand side.